anonymous-defectflywheel/DefectFlywheel/README.md

 If your datasets are stored elsewhere, pass `DATA_ROOT=/path/to/datasets` when running the scripts.

-### 2.2 BLIP-Diffusion weights
+### 2.2 BLIP-Diffusion model

-DefectFlywheel uses **BLIP-Diffusion Q-Former context** for the default reproduction scripts.
-It does not use the older BLIP image-captioning context path.
+DefectFlywheel uses **BLIP-Diffusion Q-Former context** for the default reproduction setting.
+BLIP-Diffusion is a pretrained foundation model and is different from the DefectFlywheel checkpoints released with this repository.

 Recommended local layout: